The Lunch ProEst. 2020 · The Lunch Pro since 2023

 How the Keto Chicken Stir-Fry Comes Together

 Stir-frying is a technique that rewards preparation.
 Before the wok gets hot, you want every ingredient measured, cut, and arranged within arm’s reach.
-Once things start sizzling, there’s no time to dig through the fridge.
+Once things start sizzling, there is no time to dig through the fridge.

-Vegetable size matters more than you’d think.
-Cut everything to roughly the same dimensions, and they’ll all be done at the right moment.
+Vegetable size matters more than you would think.
+Cut everything to roughly the same dimensions, and they will all be done at the right moment.
 Dense vegetables like broccoli and carrots go in first; tender snow peas and bell peppers follow near the end.
 The order makes the dish.

-The wok needs to be genuinely hot — not warm, not medium-high, but smoking hot.
+The wok needs to be genuinely hot, not warm, not medium-high, but smoking hot.
 A properly heated wok sears the chicken rather than steaming it, creating those slightly caramelized edges that give the dish its depth of flavor.
-The water-drop test tells you when you’re ready: if a drop evaporates in under a second, you’re there.
+The water-drop test tells you when you are ready: if a drop evaporates in under a second, you are there.

 The sauce takes about 30 seconds to go from liquid to glossy.
-Keep stirring — the moment it clings to the chicken and vegetables and catches the light, it’s done.
-Plate immediately over cauliflower fried rice for a fully keto meal, or over brown rice if you have a bit more carb room.
+Keep stirring.
+The moment it clings to the chicken and vegetables and catches the light, it is done.
+Plate immediately over cauliflower fried rice for a fully keto meal, or over brown rice if you have a bit more room for carbs.

 Chef’s Tips for Perfect Keto Chicken Stir-Fry